Skip to main content

 Who are the kids in foster care?

-In Utah, we urgently need foster families to care for diverse children, siblings, and teens.
+In Utah, we urgently need foster families to care for unique children, siblings, and teens.

 When a child comes into foster care, they likely will have a brother or sister—sometimes more than one.
-Foster parents are invited to consider caring for sibling groups to avoid further traumatizing vulnerable children.
+Foster parents are invited to consider caring for sibling groups to avoid further traumatizing vulnerable children through separation.

 Imagine being removed from your parents—only to “lose” your siblings, too.
 In rural settings, breaking up sibling groups often has huge consequences—with children spread too far to maintain meaningful relationships.